cinar/indicatorts/src/indicator/trend/index.md

 #### Community Channel Index (CMI)

 The [communityChannelIndex](./communityChannelIndex.ts) is a momentum-based oscillator used to help determine when an investment vehicle is reaching a condition of being overbought or oversold.
+Passing a configuration object with the period is also possible, but is optional.
+The default period is `20`.

 ```
 Moving Average = Sma(Period, Typical Price)